 The course consists of 50% theory and 50% practice.
 You will be taught separately from the undergraduate nursing groups.

 You will receive APL (Accreditation for Prior Learning)/ APEL (Accreditation for Prior Experiential Learning) for the following modules, in recognition of your previous study and relevant experience:

 Applicants will be considered on an individual basis but will normally require a degree with a classification of 2.2 or better in health related subjects such as health studies, biology, psychology, sociology.
 However graduates from other disciplines can also be considered.
-Because this programme is delivered in two years all applicants will need to meet Accredited Prior Learning requirements and to do so will need to demonstrate health related experience Please follow the link above to download our FAQ sheet for more detailed information on Accredited Prior Learning and how it is applied.

 In according with the requirements of the Nursing and Midwifery Council (NMC), you will also need GCSE maths and English at Grade C or above (or equivalent).